shaleen-11/Credit-Score-Predictor/Credit_Score_Predictor-main/README.md

 This project is licensed under the [MIT License](LICENSE).
 Feel free to use and modify the credit score predictor according to your requirements.

-## Contact

-For any questions or inquiries, please contact amanraghu1c1301@gmail.com.